 Most of us are pretty protective of our personal emails these days, so a secure chat feature can really go a long way.

 Some roommate finder apps will provide a secure chat feature that not only allows you to get to know your potential roommates but allows you to do so without handing over your personal contact information—that way if it doesn’t work out, you have nothing to worry about.

 Room rental scams are not new, and it is still important to follow your gut when something feels off.
 An added protection of reputable roommate finder sites is that they work diligently to ensure scam listings never make it on their site and all listings are verified.

 Some sites like Roomi, for instance, utilize a combination of human verification and modern advancements in machine learning in order to quickly and accurately filter out fraudulent listings.
 In fact, on Roomi, roughly 18% of property listings don’t pass through.
-The AI, customer care and security teams also work 24/7 to respond to and monitor for any suspicious user behaviours on Roomi too – where the community can also flag suspicious profiles for further Roomi investigation.
+The AI, customer care, and security teams also work 24/7 to respond to and monitor for any suspicious user behaviors on Roomi too – where the community can also flag suspicious profiles for further Roomi investigation.

 This is such an important one.
 Even with verified info and a background check, a personality can be altered through text and email.

 Make sure to meet a potential roommate in person before signing any paperwork.
 Try to meet them more than once, and shoot for a meeting both during the week and on the weekend.
 This will give you a better feel for their real schedule and lifestyle.

 However, meeting with someone is not always possible due to time and distance constraints or other personal obligations for the two parties.
 In this case, it’s better to exchange phone numbers with a potential roommate and find a time to talk or video chat over the phone.

 Money can be difficult to discuss, but if you’re splitting rent and don’t want to get burned, you better talk turkey before moving any further.